-This is called the Valsalva manoeuvre but children often do not like to do it because they feel as if their eyes are popping out before the ears pop!
-There are devices which help children to do the same manoeuvre more gently, which are available over the counter, e.g. Otovent or Ear Popper.
+This is called the Valsalva manoeuvre and we find that children do not like to do it because they feel as if their eyes are popping out before the ears pop.
+There are devices which help children to do the same manoeuvre more gently, which are available over the counter, e.g. Otovent Ear Popper.

 In favour of this is that the child’s hearing improves almost immediately and there is no cooperation of the child involved.
-There are, however, risks of surgery, albeit small.
-This includes the risk of a discharging ear during the lifetime of the grommet, which can be managed with antibiotic eardrops, and long-term perforation of the eardrum, which may happen in one in a hundred children.
-The ventilation tubes generally fall out of their own accord around nine to eighteen months after they are put in.
+There are, however, risks of surgery.
+This includes the risk of a discharging ear during the lifetime of the grommet, which can be managed with antibiotic eardrops, and long-term perforation of the eardrum, which may happen in 1 out of 100 children.
+The ventilation tubes fall out of their own accord around nine to 18 months after they are put in.

-Alternatively, insertion of ventilation tubes can be combined with the removal of the adenoids (a patch of tissue that sits at the back of the naval cavity) at the same time.
-In favour of this is that there is evidence showing that removing the adenoids decreases the chance of recurrent glue ear after the grommets fall out.
+Option 4b involves the insertion of the ventilation tube and removal of the adenoids (a patch of tissue that sits at the back of the nasal cavity) at the same time.
+In favour of this, is that evidence shows that removing the adenoids decreases the chance of recurrent glue ear after the grommets fall out.
 It addresses the primary problem of adenoidal hypertrophy.
 The downside is that it is a considerably bigger operation than just having ventilation tubes put in.

 Do not hesitate to book an appointment with Mr Kuo if you’re concerned that your child needs a check-up.